 |Other ||<1 ||2 |

 Asymptomatic bacteriuria is the isolation of bacteria in an appropriately collected urine specimen obtained from a person without symptoms.
 The diagnosis of asymptomatic bacteriuria should be based on results of a urine culture.
 Pyuria accompanying asymptomatic bacteriuria is not an indication for therapy.
 Pregnant women should be screened for bacteriuria by urine culture at least once during early pregnancy (12-16 weeks gestation) or at their first prenatal visit.
 All positive urine cultures, including asymptomatic bacteriuria, should be treated in pregnant women.
-Screening for and treatment of asymptomatic bacteriuria before transurethral resection ...
+Screening for and treatment of asymptomatic bacteriuria before transurethral resection of ...